openequella/openEQUELLA-autotests/README.md

 * It will be installed inside the `equella-install` folder.
 * The options for autotesting and coverage will be configured already.
 * It will be configured for the Postgres DB `equellatests` at `localhost:5432`, expected a username / password of `equellatests` / `password`.
 These details can be changed as desired.

+To manually create this database (assuming in a debian environment - or derivative):

 ```bash
 sudo -u postgres psql
  CREATE DATABASE equellatests;
  CREATE USER equellatests WITH PASSWORD 'password';
  GRANT ALL PRIVILEGES ON equellatests TO equellatests;
 ```

 You can run the services scripts inside the `manager` folder of `equella-install` or you can run the `startEquella` and `stopEquella` sbt tasks.

 ### Install configuration and test institution importing